jmuganga54/The-Modern-Javascript/11 Asynchronous Javascript/ReadMe.md

 ```

 >Summary
 The big picture goal in this section was to create a function that we can call from `app.js` to get the puzzle.
-Now we originally tried to solve this using the `return` by expecting the puzzle to be `returned` from `getPuzzle()`, but as we saw that wasn't possible because what we have here is an eventListener which does not fire untill after `request.open() and request.send()` completes.
+Now we originally tried to solve this using the `return` by expecting the puzzle to be `returned` from `getPuzzle()`, but as we saw that wasn't possible because what we have here is an eventListener which does not fire until after `request.open() and request.send()` completes.

 Which means that we cannot use `return` anywhere inside of this file `request.js` to solve the problem.